VICO-UoE/OddOneOutAD/README.md

 [![dataset](https://img.shields.io/badge/Dataset-link-blue)]()

 The input of the framework is a set of sparse view images of a scene.
+We aim to detect 'odd-looking' objects with manufacturing errors (e.g., different geometry, texture) or damages (e.g., cracks, fractures).

 <table>
   <tr>